FAForever/wiki-pages/Development/AI/Custom-AIs.md

 ## AI not under active development

+Although no longer receiving updates, the following AI should still work in FAF.

 ### M27AI
 ![m27ai.jpg](/m27ai.jpg)
 *Author: maudlin27*
 Last updated: January 2024
 Other mods required: None
 Adaptive AI, intended for both 1v1 and team games.
 Provides a competitive player-like experience, with an estimated rank of 800-1100 (i.e. better than the average FAF player).
 While largely superceded by M28AI, it will play differently and can beat M28AI on some maps.
-Although not actively developed it is still occasionally updated to be compatible with the latest FAF releases.
+Although not actively developed it is still occasionally updated to ensure it remains compatible with the latest FAF releases.

 Further details on M27AI are available on its [forum thread](https://forum.faforever.com/topic/2373/ai-development-guide-and-m27ai-v70-devlog), including a detailed [devlog of the AI's progress](https://docs.google.com/document/d/1uQlEoN-kti7G2MnhwD60uaaHwVevPNYH/edit?usp=share_link&ouid=100973959280546778272&rtpof=true&sd=true).